lukeerickson/Wood-ID-Android/README.md

 note is that the PyTorch version used in generating the model must be the same as the one defined in build.gradle, differences can causes crashes.

+* 3/8/24 - Luke Notes: The last progress I made was programming the app to load reference images after wood has been identified.
+I was experimenting with ways to programatically unzip the model.zip folder and move the reference images to the java/assets/imgdb folder, however I was unsuccessful.
+My latest progress comes from manually moving images 0-27 to the imgdb folder.